Men's Health - A Holistic Approach

 First of all, it should be noted once again, that prostate sufferers are all different, what helps one may not help another.

-If you have symptoms, simply try something for a couple of weeks and note any changes.
+If you have symptoms, simply try something for a couple of weeks and notice any changes.

 Stay away from sugar, table salt, refined and processed foods, artificial colours, preservatives and saturated fats.